-The X3D pathway is not software dependant.
-The software names connecting each nodes of the pathway in Figure 1 are existing and working solutions which we believe are currently the most suitable for astronomers with no prior experience in 3-D data visualization, and for which we provide dedicated examples as supplementary material to this article.
-But a wide range of software compatible with the X3D pathway exits, some intrinsically more complex and/or non-open source, but possibly more capable and/or familiar to specific users.
-Specific alternatives will be mentioned in Sections 3.2 to 3.5.
+visualization, and for which we provide dedicated examples as supplementary material to this article.
+However, a wide range of software compatible with the X3D pathway exists, some intrinsically more complex and/or non-open source, but possibly more capable and/or familiar to specific users.
+Specific alternatives will be mentioned in Sections 3.2-3.5.

-Rather than specific software, the X3D pathway is centred on file formats - and in particular on the X3D file format.
-Although file formats are not immune to change and evolution, such changes can be expected to be gradual and slow in comparison to the evolution of associated software.
+Rather than specific software, the X3D pathway is centered on file formats-and, in particular, on the X3D file format.
+Although file formats are not immune to change and evolution, such changes can be expected to be gradual and slow in comparison to the evolutions of associated software.
 In fact, relying on file formats rather than specific software not only ensures the long-term stability of the X3D pathway, but also does not restrict the existing (or future) freedom of choice of astronomers to implement it.
 The X3D standard also brings the important features of re-usability and lasting legacy of the material, as backward compatibility is a key element of the X3D file format set by the Web3D consortium.
-Finally, the X3D standard is fully open source, a fact which acts as a guarantee that we (as a community) are able to directly influence its evolution to match our needs; for example via the hypothetic creation of a new Web3D working group12 dedicated to the promotion and development of new X3D specifications for the field of Astronomy and Astrophysics.
+Finally, the X3D standard is fully open source, a fact which acts as a guarantee that we (as a community) are able to directly influence its evolution to match our needs; for example via the hypothetic creation of a new Web3D working group12 dedicated to the promotion and development of new X3D specifications for the field of astronomy and astrophysics.

 2.1.
-Interactive PDF and interactive HTML documents
+Interactive PDF and Interactive HTML Documents

-Interactive PDF documents are a reader-friendly solution to sharing interactive 3-D models with the scientific community, as they do not require readers to have access to costly commercial software13.
-Interactive PDF articles have been used successfully be several authors in recent years in the field of Astrophysics (see e.g. Springob et al. 2012; Putman et al. 2012; Springob et al. 2014; Miki et al. 2014; Steffen et al. 2014; Madura et al. 2015; Vogt et al. 2015).
-Of course, one of the main advantage of interactive PDF documents (from a scientist perspective) is that interactive models can be embedded directly inside the PDF of an article, thereby ensuring their long term accessibility.
-One pathway (as implemented by Vogt et al. 2015) leading to the U3D file required for the creation of an interactive PDF document is illustrated in Figure 1.
+Interactive PDF documents are a reader-friendly solution to sharing interactive 3D models with the scientific community because they do not require readers to have access to costly commercial software.13 Interactive PDF articles have been used successfully by several authors in recent years in the field of astrophysics (see, e.g., Putman et al. 2012; Springob et al. 2012, 2014; Miki et al. 2014; Steffen et al. 2014; Madura et al. 2015; Vogt et al. 2015).
+Of course, one of the main advantages of interactive PDF documents (from a scientist's perspective) is that interactive models can be embedded directly inside the PDF of an article, thereby ensuring their long-term accessibility.
+The pathway (as implemented by Vogt et al. 2015) leading to the U3D file required for the creation of an interactive PDF document is illustrated in Figure 1.